What is World Youth Skills Day?

 Did you know that the United Nations has 17 targets they aim to address by 2030?
 Known as the United Nations 2030 Agenda, the Sustainable Development Goals, or the Global Goals, this global initiative aims to end poverty and help produce sustainable economic, social, and environmental development.

-All young people should have access to the opportunities and training they need to excel in the world of work, especially our modern, constantly-changing one.
+All young people should have access to the opportunities and training they need to excel in their work, especially our modern, constantly changing one.
 You can help by sending a donation to the areas it is most needed.
-This will mean that your donation is allocated to the areas that will have the greatest impact on the elimination of child poverty.

-You can also sign on to donate monthly to ChildFund this World Youth Skills Day 2022.
-This way, your support will last long beyond World Youth Skills Day, helping 1,000 children in one year to obtain the support that they need to thrive.
+You can also donate monthly to ChildFund this World Youth Skills Day 2023.
+This way, your support will last long beyond World Youth Skills Day, helping more than 1,000 children in one year to obtain the support that they need to be as safe, healthy, and educated as possible.